hashicorp/terraform-provider-azurerm/website/docs/r/windows_virtual_machine.html.markdown

 * `dedicated_host_group_id` - (Optional) The ID of a Dedicated Host Group that this Windows Virtual Machine should be run within.
 Conflicts with `dedicated_host_id`.

+* `edge_zone` - (Optional) Specifies the Edge Zone within the Azure Region where this Windows Virtual Machine should exist.
+Changing this forces a new Windows Virtual Machine to be created.

 * `enable_automatic_updates` - (Optional) Specifies if Automatic Updates are Enabled for the Windows Virtual Machine.
 Changing this forces a new resource to be created.

 * `encryption_at_host_enabled` - (Optional) Should all of the disks (including the temp disk) attached to this Virtual Machine be encrypted by enabling Encryption at Host?